The Best Ever Homemade Swedish Meatballs Recipe

 The sauce is also a game-changer.
 It’s a thick, rich cream sauce or gravy with so much flavor.

-I love beef stroganoff and the gravy of this reminds me a lot of that even though it doesn’t use sour cream, it has that same creamy flavor from the cream of mushroom soup.
+I love beef stroganoff and the swedish meatball sauce in this recipe reminds me a lot of that even though it doesn’t use sour cream or heavy cream, it has that same creamy flavor from the cream of mushroom soup.

 Swedish Meatballs